sarahtoninwrites/SusLife/README.md

 # 🌱 SusLife - Save the World One Choice at a Time

-SusLife is an iOS application designed to encourage sustainable living through engaging activities and thoughtful decision-making.
+SusLife is an iOS application that encourages sustainable living through engaging activities and thoughtful decision-making.
 Whether tracking your steps, completing eco-friendly tasks, or keeping up with your streaks, SusLife helps you plant the right choices and build sustainable habits.

 ![SusLife Logo](suslife/Assets.xcassets/suslife.imageset/suslife.png)